 The privacy impact assessment is delivered in three key phases:

 Information is gathered and results are assessed to uncover any potential issues accelerating the route to remediation This is designed to help companies understand the core obligations of the European Union’s GDPR and determine which business processes they will need to review and implement in preparation for the GDPR.

-KnowNow analyse the findings and produce a detailed gap analysis.
-We work with your organisation to gather any relevant supporting documents, such as product requirements documents, database schemas, and third party integration agreements.
+KnowNow analyses the findings and produces a detailed gap analysis.
+We work with your organisation to gather any relevant supporting documents, such as product requirements documents, database schemas, and third-party integration agreements.